hjwylde/werewolf/README.md

 A game engine for playing werewolf in a chat client.
 This engine is based off of [Werewolves of Millers Hollow](http://www.games-wiki.org/wiki/Werewolves_of_Millers_Hollow/).

+DISCLAIMER:
+I recently asked the copyright owners of the Werewolves of Millers Hollow if I may have permission to use some content from the rule book, but they have said no.
+I am currently working on removing all copyrighted material from the project.

 ### Game description

 Deep in the American countryside, the little town of Millers Hollow has recently been infiltrated by